-At high-input voltages, the power dissipated in the high voltage regulator is significant and can limit the overall achievable output power.
-As an example, with the input at 48 V and switching at high frequency, the V{CC} regulator may supply up to 7 mA of current resulting in 48 V x 7 mA = 336 mW of power dissipation.
-If the V{CC} voltage is driven externally by an alternate voltage source, between 8.55 V and 13 V, the internal regulator is disabled.
+At high input voltages, the power dissipated in the high-voltage regulator is significant and can limit the overall achievable output power.
+As an example, with the input at 48 V and switching at high frequency, the $V{CC}$ regulator may supply up to 7 mA of current resulting in 48 V x 7 mA = 336 mW of power dissipation.
+If the $V{CC}$ voltage is driven externally by an alternate voltage source, from 8.55 V to 13 V, the internal regulator is disabled.
 This reduces the power dissipation in the IC.